vcusirossi/DSSA-5102_Spring2025/README.md

     - An introduction to basic SQL commands and queries.
 - Assignment #5 - Only Murders in the...Database?
 Cont.
     - Practice using basic SQL commands and queries.
-- Assignment #6 - Creating a Database from scratch in R
+- Assignment #6 - Creating a Database from scratch in Python
     - Locally, and with MySQL Workbench.
+- Assignment #7 -